mk-fg/fgtk/README.md

 as "rw" anyway, so "chmod a-w" gets run on temp file instead to prevent accidental modification (that can be lost).

+There're also "-t" and "-m" flags to control timestamps during the whole process.

 ### Dev